MCLXI/SOV/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package motiond/motion-qt for Debian-based Linux systems.
-If you compile motiond/motion-qt yourself, there are some useful files here.
+This directory contains files used to package sovd/sov-qt for Debian-based Linux systems.
+If you compile sovd/sov-qt yourself, there are some useful files here.

-## motion: URI support ##
+## sov: URI support ##

-motion-qt.desktop  (Gnome / Open Desktop)
+sov-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install motion-qt.desktop
+	sudo desktop-file-install sov-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your motion-qt binary to `/usr/bin` and the `../../share/pixmaps/motion128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your sov-qt binary to `/usr/bin` and the `../../share/pixmaps/sov128.png` to `/usr/share/pixmaps`

-motion-qt.protocol (KDE)
+sov-qt.protocol (KDE)